Form an LLC in Alaska yourself with our simple step-by-step guide. It’s free and easy!

 As you start an LLC, it’s critically important to keep your personal and business accounts/assets separate.
 So after you’ve done some good shopping around at different banks and credit unions to see who has the most to offer new business accounts, set up a unique financial home for your brand.

 Recommended Resource: Check out this Business Checking Account breakdown that shows you some of the basics in terms of mainstream banking fee structures to start getting an idea of how important this decision is.
+Our personal favorite is Capital One, mainly for the flexibility it offers entrepreneurs.

 One of the last official (red tape) steps you need to take has to do with state/federal taxes and licensing.
 After you have your EIN you’re almost set, but depending on the type of business you’re in you may need a variety of licenses.
 For example, do you sell food, work with the public, or just run an online store?

 Every business has a plan of one kind or another, some far more helpful than others.
 Question is, what shape is your plan in?
-Keep in mind that eventually a professional business plan will be required when you start looking for capital from basically any source – investors, venture capitalists, banks, crowdfunding, etc.
+Keep in mind that eventually a professional business plan will be important when you start looking for capital from basically any source – investors, venture capitalists, banks, crowdfunding, etc.

 Furthermore, professional business plans have been proven to dramatically increase the chances you and your team will reach the goals you set out within them.
 Below are a couple options for when you’re ready.